You want smart political talk without the meltdowns?

 Like I made that pledge before the election.

-We get asked all the time in those closing weeks, uh, especially if you're me and you weren't necessarily leading in the polls.
+We get asked all the time in those closing weeks, especially if you're me and you weren't necessarily leading in the polls.

 You get asked, well, if it's not you, will you support the nominee?

-I love this party, I love this Commonwealth.
+I love this Commonwealth.

-Of course I'll be working for our nominee.
+Of course, I'll be working for our nominee.

-And that that answer hasn't changed.
+And that answer hasn't changed.

 Well, let me ask you this.

-Why don't you you could pick up the phone and call any candidate and they'll take your call.
+Why don't you, you could pick up the phone and call any candidate and they'll take your call.

 Everybody in this race knows you're a great guy.